djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant Configuration

 Manual Sensor creation is required in your `configuration.yaml` file before this Add-on can start.

+It must be noted that Comfort requires the `#` key during arming to acknowledge and bypass any open zones.
+Because the `Home Assistant Alarm Control Panel` does not have a`#` key, the `CUSTOM BYPASS` key is utilised for that purpose and send the appropriate `#` keycode (KD1A) to Comfort.
 Sample object configurations are shown below.

 ```
 mqtt:
   alarm_control_panel:
     - name: Comfort Alarm
-      unique_id: "comfort2_alarm_a46ee0"        # E.G. Use last six digits of UCM/Eth03 MAC address
+      unique_id: "comfort2_alarm_a46ee0"        # E.G. Use last six digits of UCM/Eth03 MAC address to make it unique
       state_topic: "comfort2/alarm"
       command_topic: "comfort2/alarm/set"
       availability_topic: "comfort2/alarm/online"